lrafa3l/quotes_generator/README.md

-# Poetic Quote Generator
+# Quotes Generator

-The **Poetic Quote Generator** is a web-based application that generates random poetic phrases using AI.
+The **Quotes Generator** is a web-based application that generates random poetic phrases using AI.
 Built with HTML, CSS, and JavaScript, this project offers a creative way to explore beautiful and inspiring phrases with the power of artificial intelligence.

 ## Features